Average Base Cost: $55,000

 Food Service Type: Family style

 How Will Grandma Get There?
-The Brooklyn Winery is located in the Williamsburg area of Brooklyn, which nowadays has several cute hotel options such as The Wythe.
-Guests can also stay in the city and easily take the L train to the Bedford Avenue stop and walk a couple of blocks to the venue (or of course take a cab/uber/shuttle!).
+Brooklyn Winery is located in the Williamsburg area of Brooklyn, which nowadays has several cute hotel options such as The Wythe or William Vale.
+Guests can also stay in the city and easily take the subway in and walk a couple of blocks to the venue (or of course take a cab/uber/shuttle!).

 Party On!
 The latest weddings can go until is midnight.